EVerest/libocpp/doc/ocpp_16_README.md

 Libocpp provides a small standalone OCPP1.6 client that you can control using command line.

-Install the dependencies and libocpp as described in [Install libocpp](#install-libocpp).
+Install the dependencies and libocpp as described in [Build and Install libocpp](#build-and-install-libocpp).

 Make sure you modify the following config entries in the [config.json](/config/v16/config.json) file according to the CSMS you want to connect to before executing make install.